• Home

 Zoë's music has frequently been featured on Washington, DC's NPR affiliate WAMU 88.5 FM's 'Capital Soundtrack' Summer music series; has been used in a documentary film about the annual Burning Man festival; and her music has had radio play in several regions of the US, as well as in Australia.

-In addition to her solo work Zoë plays guitar and sings with a 90's-rock-inspired band Rawk Paper Scissors, whom after a hiatus of a couple years she will soon be releasing an EP.
-Setting a new bar for RPS's previous efforts at overachieving, during the winter of 2017 RPS notably performed on top of a mechanical fire-breathing dragon named Abraxas parked on the National Mall in front of the Washington Monument in sub-freezing weather!
+In addition to her own original music Zoë and Rawk Paper Scissors once notably performed on top of a mechanical fire-breathing dragon named Abraxas, parked on the National Mall in front of the Washington Monument in sub-freezing weather!
+No, really!

 She previously played bass with Cathy D / RoseRiot alongside acts such as Jill Sobule and Letters To Cleo.